alifsemi/sdk-alif/doc/user_guide/source/index.rst

       - Updated the document to include I3C, CAN FD and Touch screen
     * - 1.3
       - Updated the document to include DAC12, UTimer Counter, QDEC and SDMMC
+    * - 2.0
+      - Initial Release with Zephyr v4.1.0
+      - Updated the build and flash sections

 Indices and tables
 ==================